raduflorin74/asaf_test11/content/english/event/donation-of-works-by-rotenberg-uzunov-gallery-artists-for-the-gala-mifne-romania.md

 image: /images/rotenberg-uzunov-art-gallery-mifne-romania.jpg
 eventDate: 2023-12-04T15:52:52.848Z
 location: str.
 Constantin Esarcu, nr.1
-organizer: Galeria Rotenberg-Uzunov-ASAF
+organizer: ASAF-Galeria Rotenberg-Uzunov
 type: event
-categ: present
+categ: past
 ---
 Presentation of the works donated by the artists of the Rotenberg-Uzunov Gallery - For the Gala Mifne Romania